ajayt13/demo/README.md

 # Demo Project README

-This is a simple readme file as editted
+This is a simple readme file as editted to original using branch

 ## Heading